dotCMS/dotcms-php-sdk/examples/dotcms-symfony/README.md

         tags: ['twig.extension']
 ```

+In this case we register two objects from the SDK the dotCMS `Config` and the `DotCMSClient`.

+In Symfony's service container, we're initializing `DotCMSClient` by injecting a `Config` object as a dependency.
+The `Config` object itself is configured with environment variables and predefined options for the HTTP requests to the dotCMS APIs.

 ### 2. Create a DotCMS Service

-Create a service to wrap the DotCMS client in `src/Service/DotCMSService.php`:
+Create a service to wrap the PHP `DotCMSClient` in `src/Service/DotCMSService.php`:

 ```php
 <?php